 Read about the Conversation School in the OSU newspaper, the Barometer.

-Conversation Partners is an informal English conversation program, where international (students, community, visiting scholars) meet with native English speakers weekly at the Corvallis Multicultural Literacy Center (CMLC), 128 SW 9th Street in Corvallis.
+Conversation Partners is an informal English conversation program, where international students, community members, visiting scholars etc meet with native English speakers weekly at the Corvallis Multicultural Literacy Center (CMLC), 128 SW 9th Street in Corvallis.
 This is a great way to get to know someone from another culture in a relaxed setting.
-No child care provided.
+Free and open to everyone.

 Volunteers are needed!
 Community members who wish to volunteer as a conversant may send a message to firstname.lastname@example.org, and will receive information on upcoming trainings and meetings.